hpcc-systems/Community-Workshops/README.md

 ```
 **Note I**:  Alternatively, you can try the code examples directly by using GitPod: https://gitpod.io/#https://github.com/hpcc-systems/Community-Workshops

-**Sample dataset´s can be downloaded from the following locations:**
+**Sample datasets can be downloaded from the following locations:**

 - Hour1 (Clustering): http://geosampa.prefeitura.sp.gov.br/PaginasPublicas/_SBC.aspx (Cadastro > IPTU > IPTU_2019)